maarten-dp/mimics/README.md

 # Introduction

-Mimic is a small tool with the intention to defer actions done on objects or classes.
+Mimic is a tool with the intention to defer actions done on objects or classes.
 These actions can then be executed at a later date.
 It's main goal is to solve the chicken-and-egg design conundrum.

 **When you find yourself in a chicken-and-egg situation within your own code, it's most likely attributed to a sub-optimal project design.
 If this is the case, it's probably advisable to rethink your project structure.**